-Black and white is nothing new when it comes to art, it’s been going on since the beginning of time and art photography is similar in that it started out as black and white due to technical limitations, way before the dawn of colour film.
+Black and white is nothing new when it comes to art; it’s been going on since the beginning of time.
+Art photography is similar in that it started out as black and white due to technical limitations, way before the dawn of colour film.

-By starting this project for yourself, you’ll start to see things in a different light, and rather than just colour, your eyes will be better trained to recognise different shapes and forms.
+By starting this project yourself, you’ll begin to see things in a different light and, rather than just colour, your eyes will become better at recognising different shapes and forms.

 A Single Theme

-When you do this a lot, you start to really understand what certain objects, or colours do for various photos and how you can use them to your advantage.
+When you do this a lot, you start to really understand what certain objects or colours do for various photos and how you can use them to your advantage.
 It also helps you to find something interesting in something boring, as you have to try and make everyday objects worth looking at.